 Language Studies is a distinctive feature of the Year 8 curriculum – it reflects our aim to prepare our pupils for an increasingly international future.
 All pupils study the language and culture of German, Japanese and Italian.
-From September 2017 Year 7 pupils also receive lessons in local studies, taken by the Head, in which they discover the history and geography of Cambridgeshire.
+From September 2016 Year 7 pupils have taken part in local studies activities, taught by the Head, in which they discover the history and geography of Cambridgeshire.

 We encourage students about to join us in Year 7 to take advantage of our online linking project, designed to help them use the time over the summer holidays to bridge the gap between primary and secondary education.

-Core Art Biology Chemistry Computer science* Design and technology English and drama Games* Geography Global studies (Year 7 only) History Latin** Local studies (Year 7 only) – new from September 2016 Mathematics* Modern foreign languages (French* in Year 7 plus German or Spanish in Year 8) Music Physics Physical education PSHE and emotional literacy Religious studies
+Core Art Biology Chemistry Computer science Design and technology English and drama Games* Geography History Language Studies (carousel of German, Japanese and Italian in Year 8) Latin** Local studies (Year 7 only) – new from September 2016 – involving some local trips during the school day in the summer term Mathematics* Modern foreign languages (French* and Spanish *) Music Physics Physical education PSHE and Emotional wellbeing Religious studies

 **Setted from Year 8.